jadessechan/Sentiment-Analysis/README.md

     text_counts = Counter(tokens)
     for word in text_counts:
         # get 'word' freq in the reviews for a given class, add 1 to smooth the value
-        # add 1 smoothing to prevent multiplying the prediction by 0 (in case 'word' not in training set)
+        # add 1 smoothing prevents multiplying the prediction by 0 (in case 'word' is not in the training set)
         prediction *=  text_counts.get(word) * ((counts.get(word, 0) + 1) / (sum(counts.values()) + class_count))

     return prediction * class_prob